Mediation is a process which is facilitated by an impartial, qualified third party – the mediator.

-- you can discuss what is important to each of you to achieve in a financial settlement and try and work together to ensure that you each achieve that outcome
+- discuss what is important to each of you to achieve in a financial settlement and try and work together to ensure that you each achieve that outcome

-- you can work out practical solutions that work for the whole family when you are talking about arrangements for children
+- work out practical solutions that work for the whole family when you are talking about arrangements for children

-- you can ask a child specialist mediator to speak to your children to give them a voice in your discussions
+- ask a child specialist mediator to speak to your children to give them a voice in your discussions

-Legal advice in tandem with mediation allows you:
+Legal advice in tandem with mediation allows you to:

-- to understand the ‘range’ of what may be considered reasonable
+- understand the ‘range’ of what may be considered reasonable

-- to ensure no imbalance with one person knowing more than the other
+- ensure no imbalance with one person knowing more than the other

 - Parents – who may be separating or divorcing and where there may be issues surrounding children, finances and property

 - Grandparents/other relatives – who may wish to make arrangements to see children in their family